johnbumgarner/facial_features_detection/README.md

   <img src="https://github.com/johnbumgarner/facial_features_detection/blob/master/graphic/mouth_detection_natalie_portman_black_swan.jpg", width="200" height="200">
 </p>

 The <i>Black Swan</i> transformation of <i>Natalie Portman</i> was an extreme example to showcase the <i>OpenCV Haar Cascade classifiers</i> limitations, so here is another example of the actress wearing dark sunglasses.

 <p align="left">
   <img src="https://github.com/johnbumgarner/facial_features_detection/blob/master/graphic/natalie_portman_sunglasses.jpg", width="200" height="200">
 </p>

-The Haar Cascade classifiers <i>Frontal Face</i> was the only one of the

-and <i>Nose</i> were able to properly identify these characteristics on this photograph.
-The Haar Cascade classifier for <i>Eyes</i>, was not able to identify that facial feature on this image,
+The Haar Cascade classifier <i>Frontal Face</i> was the only algorithm that was able to properly identify that core facial characteristic on this photograph.
+Both the <i>Eyes</i> and <i>Nose</i> classifiers failed to detect those facial characteristics in the image.
+Like in the previous <i>Black Swan</i> photo the
+mouth classifier also had difficulties accurately locating the mouth area in the photograph of <i>Natalie Portman</i> wearing sunglasses.
+The results of the mouth classifier are shown below.

 <p align="left">
   <img src="https://github.com/johnbumgarner/facial_features_detection/blob/master/graphic/mouth_detection_natalie_portman_sunglasses.jpg", width="200" height="200">

 </p>

+Both the examples above were very basic levels of facial camouflage, but both were able to foil certain aspects of the <i>Haar Cascade classifiers.</i>.
+The website [CV Dazzle](https://cvdazzle.com) has more complex camouflage photographs that can be used in testing the capabilities and limitations of facial detection algorithms.

 ### Notes:

 _The code within this repository is **not** production ready.
 It was **strictly** designed for experimental testing purposes only._